unioslo/harborapi/docs/usage/index.md

 client = HarborAsyncClient(...)
 ```

-There are multiple ways to authenticate with the Harbor API, and they are documented on the [Authentication](authentication.md) page, along with a few examples of basic usage.
+There are multiple ways to authenticate with the Harbor API, and they are documented on the [Authentication](authentication.md) page.
+The [Methods](methods) page shows basic usage of the different types of methods exposed by the client object.
 For more advanced usage, check out the [Recipes](/recipes) section.